data-88e/fa25/policies.md

 ## Late Policy & Regrades

 All labs and projects are due at 11:59pm on the day they are due.
-Students are allowed to submit labs and projects late, but will be penalized by 2 percentage points each hour that the assignment is late (rounded up to the nearest hour, up to a 100% penalty).
-For example:
+Students are allowed to submit labs and projects late, but will be penalized by percentage points each hour that the assignment is late.

-- An assignment submitted before the deadline will receive no penalty.
-- An assignment submitted 1 hour and 10 minutes after the deadline will receive a 4% penalty.
-- An assignment submitted 1 hour and 40 minutes after the deadline will receive a 4% penalty.
-- An assignment submitted 24 hours and 20 minutes after the deadline will receive a 50% penalty.

 We will factor in late submissions when we're calculating grades at the end of the semester.